classtinginc/chamber-action/README.md

 # Chamber action

-Get your secrets from AWS SSM ParameterStore to your GitHub Actions workspace safely.
+Get your secrets safely from AWS SystemsManager ParameterStore to your GitHub Actions workspace.

 ## Usage